 top of page

-Taishakuten Buddhist Temple in Shibamata, Tokyo, features an annexed Japanese garden and carved wooden panels on the exterior walls of the many buildings.
+Taishakuten Buddhist Temple in Shibamata, Tokyo, features an annexed Japanese garden and carved wooden panels on the exterior walls of its buildings.

 • 1 min read